MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/ns-compstui-_optitem.md

 ### -field pOIExt

-Pointer to an optional <a href="https://msdn.microsoft.com/library/windows/hardware/ff559590">OIEXT</a> structure.
+Pointer to an optional [OIEXT](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/compstui/ns-compstui-_oiext) structure.
 The caller is responsible for allocating storage for this structure.

 ### -field dwReserved